 - They are so quick and easy to make.

-- They use regular ingredients that I always have on hand.
+- They use basic ingredients that I always have on hand.
+(No heavy cream needed!)

 - This recipe just makes six lava cakes, which means there isn’t a ton of extra leftover dessert that I will feel obligated to eat.